Oscar Marin: Texas Rangers

+Seattle Mariners

 Marin left the Rangers organization and was the minor league pitching coordinator for the Seattle Mariners in 2017 and 2018.

-Texas Rangers
+Texas Rangers (second stint)

 Marin rejoined the Texas Rangers organization, for the first time on a major league staff, serving as their bullpen coach for the 2019 season.

 Pittsburgh Pirates

 On December 17, 2019, Marin was hired by the Pittsburgh Pirates as their pitching coach.
+On September 30, 2025, the Pirates parted ways with Marin.

+Cincinnati Reds

+On November 13, 2025, the Cincinnati Reds hired Marin to serve as their bullpen coach.

 Awards

 Marin was named the South Atlantic League Coach of the Year for the 2015 season.